 Results

-Twenty-two dogs met the inclusion criteria and were enrolled; 10 (45.5%) of them received MTDC followed by MC (Group 1), whereas the remaining 12 (54.5%) were treated with MTDC (Group 2).
+Twenty-two dogs met the inclusion criteria and were included in the analysis; 10 (45.5%) of them received MTDC followed by MC (Group 1), whereas the remaining 12 (54.5%) were treated with MTDC (Group 2).
 Dogs’ characteristics are listed in Table 1.
-Dogs were not stratified based on prognostic risk, but there was good balance between arms regarding dogs’ features and possible outcome variables; however, concerning sex distribution, males were more common in Group 1 and females were more common in Group 2 (Table 2).
+Dogs were not stratified based on prognostic risk, but there was good balance between arms regarding dogs’ features and possible outcome variables; however, concerning sex distribution, there was a statistically significant difference between groups, as males were more common in Group 1 and females were more common in Group 2 (P=0.043; Table 2).
+For all dogs, pre-surgical, pre-dosing, and post-dosing imaging investigations were performed through thoracic radiographs and abdominal ultrasound.
+Two dogs (case 6 and case 22; Table 1) had CT scans repeated throughout the follow-up period.

 Group 1 (MTDC-MC)